Kihumba/private-/Phase-A/Curriculum/9 - Software Engineering/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should be able to adopt a software development cycle (SDLC) model while developing a software.
-This means that they are able to understand several SLDC models and phases.
+Aspiring Andelans adopt a software development cycle (SDLC) model while developing a software.
+They understand several SLDC models and phases.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge on Software engineering.
+1. A score of 80% or higher in the software engineering module on Proctor.

 **Objectives**